 The Lagunas de Montebello National Park and Biosphere Reserve is located in the Sierra Madre de Chiapas physiographic province, near the border with Guatemala.
 The property comprises 59 multi-colored lakes in a pine forest, along with the Maya ruins of Chinkultic.

 Los Katíos National Park has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
 An exceptional biological diversity is found in the park, which is home to many threatened animal species as well as many endemic plants.

 Los Quetzales National Park encompasses what was formerly the Los Santos Forest Reserve, stretching across 12,355 acres of both rain forest and cloud forest, encompassing fourteen different ecosystems.
 The park is named for the colorful Resplendent Quetzal which is found here.

 Manuel Antonio National Park is a small national park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas.
-It is well known for its beautiful beaches and hiking trails and includes 12 little isles just off the coast.
+It is well known for its beautiful beaches and hiking trails and includes 12 small islets just off the coast.

-The Mapimí Biosphere Reserve is located in northern Mexico between the Neotropical and neartic biogeographical region, in the Bolson de Mapimí.
+The Mapimí Biosphere Reserve is located in northern Mexico in the Bolson de Mapimí, an internal drainage basin.
 It contains three core areas: Sierra de la Campana, Laguna de las Palomas (a salted lagoon) and a desert habitat called Dunas de la Soledad.